Frequently asked questions

 Because of this, DPC practices can also serve patients who are uninsured or underinsured, while concierge models generally cannot.
 And importantly, patients in a DPC practice never receive a surprise bill from an insurance company for the care they receive in our clinic.

 Many patients combine DPC with a high-deductible insurance plan, which provides protection for major or unexpected events while keeping day-to-day costs predictable and affordable.
-This approach often results in comprehensive coverage at a much lower total cost.
+This approach can result in comprehensive coverage at a much lower total cost.

 DPC also emphasizes preventive care, helping you stay healthy and catch potential issues early.
 Even if you don’t need frequent visits, you’ll have peace of mind knowing your doctor is available by text, phone, or video whenever questions arise—whether it’s a sudden injury, new medication, or preparing for travel.